waymarkedtrails/waymarked-trails-site/django/helppages/cycling_about.en.rst

     type = route|superroute
     route = bicycle

-MTB route are currently not supported.
+MTB routes can be found on their own map, the `MTB route map`_.

 The classification (and therefore the colour of the route in the map) is determined from the ``network`` tag.
 The label is guessed from the tags in the following order:

  1. If a ``ref`` tag exists, make a text label with the ``ref`` tag.
  2. If a ``name`` tag exists, derive a reference from that, first by using only upper-case letters and failing that by using the first letters of the name.
-    *Note for mapping: guessing a reference from the route name is essentially a hack to show something for incompletely tagged routes.
-Use an explicit route reference wherever possible.*
  3. Give up.

 The map also supports `relation hierarchies`_.